munificent/craftinginterpreters/book/classes-and-instances.md

 <aside name="oop">

-People who have strong opinions about object-oriented programming -- read "everyone" -- tend to assume OOP means some very specific list of those features, but really there's a whole space to explore and different languages have their own ingredients and recipes.
+People who have strong opinions about object-oriented programming -- read "everyone" -- tend to assume OOP means some very specific list of language features, but really there's a whole space to explore and each language has its own ingredients and recipes.

-Self has no classes.
+Self has objects but no classes.
 CLOS has methods but doesn't attach them to specific classes.
 C++ initially had no runtime polymorphism -- no virtual methods.
+Python has multiple inheritance, but Java does not.
+Ruby attaches methods to classes, but you can also define methods on a single object.

 </aside>